jacgoldsm/peruse/README.md

 `Iterator`s are designed to be flexible, almost as flexible as ordinary R functions.
-They are also designed to be tidy, using tools from the “tidyverse” family of R extensions.
+They are also designed to be tidy, using tools from the “Tidyverse” family of R extensions.
 Unfortunately, those goals are not entirely compatible when it comes to metaprogramming, leading to a sort of “semi-tidy” evaluation.
 Use these examples as a reference for programmatically generating `Iterator` expressions.